drupal-graphql/graphql/doc/mutations/creating-mutation-plugins.md

 }
 ```

+We can see again that we namespace this plugin to our module name, in this case **graphql_examples** should be replaced by your own module name.
+This file should live inside **{{module_name}}/src/Plugin/GraphQL/InputTypes/ArticleInput.php**

-We can see above that we only use anotations here to define the arguments inside the "Input" property.
-So we know that it receives a "title" and thats a string and we also receive a "body" which is also a "String".
+We can also see above that we only use anotations here to define the arguments inside the **fields** property.
+So we know that it receives a **title** and thats a "String" and we also receive a **body** which is also a "String".